 If the instructor has configured the exam to allow for review, you will see the Review button in the right column.
 If available, click Review to review exam questions, your answers, view your score or grade, and read instructor feedback (see screenshot above).

-Do not see your CLE exam grade as expected?
+Don't see your CLE exam grade as expected?
 Contact the faculty of record to inquire when exam grades will be made available to students.

 Please note: Students in the School of Medicine do not access exam grades from the exam page.
 Rather, you will be given instructions by course staff as to how to locate and view your grades.